 WHAT ARE THE ORIGINS OF TWELVE STEP FACILITATION?

-Rooted in this model, Kathleen Carroll, Joseph Nowinski, and Stuart Baker developed the first manualized Twelve-Step Facilitation (TSF) as part of the large randomized trial Project MATCH in the early 1990s.
-After several studies showed TSF was as or more effective at enhancing abstinence over time than motivational enhancement therapy and a cognitive-behavioral approach, several clinical researchers developed other kinds of TSF interventions that could potentially engage a wider range of patients with substance use disorder (e.g., those with lower severity disorders).
+Rooted in this model, Kathleen Carroll, Joseph Nowinski, and Stuart Baker developed the first manualized TSF as part of the large randomized trial Project MATCH in the early 1990s.
+After several studies showed TSF was as or more effective at enhancing abstinence over time than Motivational Enhancement Therapy and a cognitive-behavioral approach, several clinical researchers developed other kinds of TSF interventions that could potentially engage a wider range of patients with substance use disorder (e.g., those with lower severity disorders).

 EVIDENCE FOR TWELVE-STEP FACILITATION?

-The evidence for Twelve-Step Facilitation (TSF) interventions in the treatment of alcohol use disorder is strong.
+The evidence for Twelve-Step Facilitation interventions in the treatment of alcohol use disorder is strong.

-An intervention has been developed for adolescents with alcohol and other drug use disorders that integrates Twelve-Step Facilitation (TSF) with motivational enhancement therapy and cognitive behavioral therapy (MET/CBT) An initial trial of this integrated TSF, or iTSF, suggests that, compared to standard MET/CBT, it may facilitate greater 12-step mutual-help organization involvement during treatment, resulting in fewer substance use consequences over time but similar levels of actual substance use.
-Overall, however, adolescents and other youth (e.g., 18-25 year olds, sometimes referred to as emerging adults) warrant greater attention in the study and implementation of TSFs.
+An intervention has been developed for adolescents with alcohol and other drug use disorders that integrates Twelve-Step Facilitation with Motivational Enhancement Therapy and Cognitive Behavioral Therapy (MET/CBT).
+An initial trial of this integrated TSF, or iTSF, suggests that compared to standard MET/CBT, it may facilitate greater 12-step mutual-help organization involvement during treatment, resulting in fewer substance use consequences over time but similar levels of actual substance use.
+Overall, however, adolescents and other youth (e.g., 18-25 year old individuals, sometimes referred to as emerging adults) warrant greater attention in the study and implementation of TSFs.